Watch That Man: Production

 NME editors Roy Carr and Charles Shaar Murray considered "Watch That Man" the prime example of a collection of songs on Aladdin Sane that were "written too fast, recorded too fast and mixed too fast".
 They remarked on the "hurried shoddiness" of its production which "doesn't even sound like a finished mix".
-Co-producer Ken Scott however, speaking in 1999, defended the mix as the result of careful deliberation:
+Co-producer Ken Scott however, speaking in 1999, defended the mix as the result of careful deliberation.
+The label and Bowie's publisher MainMan initially requested a new mix with Bowie's vocal more upfront, but after Bowie and Scott complied, it was deemed inferior to the original.

 'Watch That Man' was very much a Stones-sounding thing, with the vocal used as an instrument rather than as a lead.
 When it came to mixing the track, to get the sort of power of it, I just put everything up front, which meant losing the vocal.
 So I did the mix the way I felt.
 When we delivered the tapes of the album, I heard from MainMan, 'Great, but can we get another mix on "Watch That Man" with the vocal more up front so we can hear a bit more of David?'
 So I said, 'Fine,' and did the mix with David more up front.
 The problem though is that with the vocal more up front, the other instruments have to drop back.
 Then, a couple of weeks later, I get a phone call from RCA, and they said 'You were right in the first place.
 We'll go with the original.'

-The label and Bowie's publisher MainMan initially requested a new mix with Bowie's vocal more upfront, but after Bowie and Scott complied, it was deemed inferior to the original.